Setaganga/Setaganga/README.md

 I have been programming for about 3 years and I've made a few games in gamemakerstudio2 for the Technology Student Association (TSA) extracurricular.

-You can contact me via my professional email at @nicholasjoren@gmail.com
+You can contact me via my email at @nicholasjoren@gmail.com